TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/ti-basic/index.md

 {% endraw %}

-Palindromic Number in [Ti Basic](https://sampleprograms.io/languages/ti-basic) was written by:
+Palindromic Number in [TI-BASIC](https://sampleprograms.io/languages/ti-basic) was written by:

 - rzuckerm